Thynix/pyProbe/index.md

 ## Changelog

+### December 22nd, 2013

+An ice storm prompted a 3-day power outage.

 ### December 19th, 2013

 Change error plot to stacked area for clearer total.
 Decrease HTL in an attempt to lower overload rate and get a better impression of the network.